KarthikManuru/Bus_Reservation/README.md

-Here the Deployed Link : https://bus-reservation-frontend1.onrender.com/
+Here is the Deployed Link : https://bus-reservation-frontend1.onrender.com/